In Abu Dhabi, there are different kinds of Power of Attorney with each tailored for a specific purpose. The main types are:

 - Participate in business transactions on behalf of the principal.

-This type of POA is essential for investors or foreign companies who want to ensure their Abu Dhabi operations are managed seamlessly without being physically present.
+This type of POA is essential for investors or foreign companies who want to set up a business in Abu Dhabi.
+They also ensure their Abu Dhabi operations are managed seamlessly without being physically present.